telerik/xaml-docs/controls/radtreeview/how-to/bind-selected-item.md

 ---
 title: Bind to a Selected Item
 page_title: Bind to a Selected Item
-description: Check our "Bind to a Selected Item" documentation article for the RadTreeView WPF control.
+description: Check our &quot;Bind to a Selected Item&quot; documentation article for the RadTreeView WPF control.
 slug: radtreeview-how-to-bind-selected-item
 tags: bind,to,a,selected,item
 published: True